 Solomon writes, “All the brothers of the poor hate him; how much more do his friends go far from him!
 He may pursue them with words, yet they abandon him.”
 (Prov.
 19:7 NKJV).

 Sadly, even in our churches today, the poor are looked down upon, treated with disdain, and made to feel as worst sinners or outcasts among God’s people.

-However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their spiritual and moral poverty, bankruptcy, or wretchedness.
+However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their human limitations, deficiencies and weaknesses.

 God always sends away empty those who approach Him as rich or full; but He fills the poor or the hungry with good things!